mrachuta/nodejs-colorizedapp/infra/kubernetes/argocd/README.md

 * Existing & configured Keycloak instance to be used with Entra ID
 * Edit file *secret-argocd-secret-patch-example.yaml* and replace secret with valid value from Keycloak client configuration.
 Rename it to *secret-argocd-secret-patch.yaml*
 * Edit file *configmap-argocd-cm-patch-example.yaml* and set correct issuer, client and url.
 Rename it to *configmap-argocd-cm-patch.yaml*
-* Edit file *ingress.yaml*, update host and secret name and change cert manager issuer if required
+* Edit file *ingress.yaml*, update host, secret name and change cert manager issuer if required

 ## Installation
 Generate manifest: